-It’s also worth checking that the cylinder isn’t leaking which could greatly reduce the efficiency of the system and needs to be repaired by a fully qualified engineer.
+It’s also worth checking that the cylinder isn’t leaking which could greatly reduce the efficiency of the system.
+If you spot even the tiniest leak, you’ll need to contact a fully qualified engineer.

-Before trying anything else, make sure that the temperature has been turned down; if the water is still too hot then there could be an issue with the temperature pressure relief valve not shutting off when it reaches the set temperature.
+It’s likely that there could be an issue with the temperature pressure relief valve not shutting off when it reaches the set temperature.
 This fault can be particularly dangerous because steaming or boiling water could start coming out of your taps; a heating engineer will need to be contacted to repair or replace the valve.